United Kingdom in the Eurovision Song Contest 1988: Format

 The 1987 contest was something of an experiment when compared to other contests of the era, with studio set was much larger, 10 songs were used instead of 8, and the songs were picked by the Music Publisher's Association, and the record industry, in order to have a selection of songs that were more contemporary pop, instead of just songs that could win the Eurovision Song Contest.
 All of this changed in 1988 as the 8 song format returned, the songs were screened by just the MPA, and as such the songs were less contemporary than in the previous contest.
 Also gone was the regional jury voting to decide the winner.

 For the first time since 1975, the public voted on the songs, although this time it was by telephone voting instead of postcards.
 Also introduced was a celebrity panel, to comment on the songs.
 They had no role in the selection of the winner, merely to pass comment.
-The panel were Mike Batt who discussed songs 2 and 6, Bruce Welch who won the contest with the Brotherhood of Man talked about songs 4 and 8, Gloria Hunniford who passed comment on songs 3 and 7 and George Martin who talked about songs 1 and 5.
+The panel were Mike Batt who discussed songs 2 and 6, Bruce Welch who had been runner-up in the contest with The Shadows talked about songs 4 and 8, Gloria Hunniford who passed comment on songs 3 and 7 and George Martin who talked about songs 1 and 5.

 Additionally for the first time, the phone numbers to call appeared on screen and prior to the end of part one, a reprise of all the competing songs was played.
 A total of 337,557 telephone votes were cast.

 Final

-The final was held on 25 March 1988, in Studio 1 at the BBC Television Centre.
+The BBC held the final on 25 March 1988 at Studio 1 of the BBC Television Centre in London.
 It was hosted by Terry Wogan.
 The theme music and title sequence were the same the one used in the previous year, a revamped Te Deum.
 The BBC Concert Orchestra under the direction of Ronnie Hazlehurst as conductor accompanied all the songs, but despite performing live, the orchestra were off-screen, behind the set.
-The contest was broadcast on Radio 2 and BBC 1.
+The contest was broadcast on Radio 2 and BBC1.

 The winner was chosen by televoting, which was "Go" performed by Scott Fitzgerald.

-UK Discography

-Camino - High Windows: PRT/Tamarin PYS11.

-Klass - One More Chance: OK Records OK012.